Convention History and Awards

 Nominations may be submitted by any person or organization wishing to direct the attention of the NDSC Board of Directors to outstanding achievement.
 In its selection, the Board of Directors will not necessarily be restricted to those programs or individuals but may consider reports of outstanding achievement from other sources and may, on its own initiative, select award recipients.

-Does the program, publication, or individual promote a positive image of people with Down syndrome?
+- Image of Individuals with Down syndrome: Does the program, publication, or individual promote a positive image of people with Down syndrome?

-Does it accentuate abilities, not disability?
+- Focus on abilities: Does the nominee accentuate abilities, not disability?

-Does it avoid stereotyping?
+- Avoid stereotyping: Does the nomination avoid stereotyping?

-Does it present accurate information?
+- Information accuracy: Does the nomination present accurate information?

 Exceptional Meritorious Service Award